 Will protect his pack, family or livestock with their life

 Affectionate, loyal, calm and watchful towards their family

 Potential diseases in the Turkish Kangal breed

 The Turkish Kangal is a generally healthy breed.
-Their lifespan can range from 12-15 years which is old for a dog this size.
-Its believed that their nomadic breeding, added a lot of different gene pools, making it a healthier pure breed dog.
+Their lifespan can range from 12-to 15 years.
+Its believed that their nomadic breeding added a lot of different gene pools, making it a healthier pure breed dog.

-As a new owner you should also be prepared to pay medical expenses that come with the breed.
+As a new owner, you should also be prepared to pay medical expenses that come with the breed.
 The sheer size of this dog will make a medical treatment very expensive.
-You should always opt for a comprehensive insurance with the Kangal.
+Therefore, you should always opt for comprehensive insurance with the Kangal.

 Hereditary diseases are genetically predisposed.
-For this reason, its important to always choose a reputable breeder who has screened their dogs DNA and knows from which family they come from.
-Good pre-work and research can help minimise any of the below upsetting conditions.
+For this reason, it's essential to always choose a reputable breeder who has screened their dog's DNA and knows from which family they come from.
+In addition, good pre-work and research can help minimise any of the below upsetting conditions.

 Hereditary diseases can be the following:

 Hip dysplasia: Skeletal disorder that can lead to arthritis